junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean watches the scene unfold before him numbly, not understanding.

-And then the shaking of the floor eases, so is the piercing sound.
+And then the shaking of the floor eases, so does the piercing sound.

-The white light dims down slowly, but haven't fully faded.
+The white light dims slowly, but hasn't fully faded.

 Balthazar finally lifts his head, waving at him eagerly.
 "Come, quickly.
 Put Cas in here."